Sch3lp/ProductivityWithShortcuts/README.md

 Then apply the same pattern to the entire method body but type a `{`.

-This feature can really shine in combination with multi-cursor (which we'll see in a later chapter).
+This feature really shines in combination with multi-cursor (which we'll see in a later chapter).